xvik/dropwizard-guicey/src/doc/docs/concepts.md

 Dropwizard declares two phases:

 * initialization (`App.initialize` method) - when dropwizard app must be configured
-* run (`App.run` method) - when configuration is available and extensions could be registered environment
+* run (`App.run` method) - when configuration is available and extensions could be registered in environment

-If we create injector in initialization phase then we will not have access to `Configuration` and `Environment` in guice modules, but configuration could be required, especially for 3rd party modules, which can't be created without known configuration.
+If we create injector in initialization phase then we will not have access to `Configuration` and `Environment` in guice modules, but configuration could be required, especially for 3rd party modules, which does not support lazy configuration.

 Guicey creates injector at **run phase** to allow using configuration (and environment) in guice modules.

+!!! note ""
+    Many people ask why not just use HK2 instead of guice as it's already provided.
+    Unfortunately, it's hard to use it in the same elegant way as we can use guice.
+    HK2 context is launched too late (after dropwizard run phase).
+For example, it is impossible to use HK2 to instantiate dropwizard managed object because managed must be registered before HK2 context starts.

 ### Guice module